jessicaguo/ESA-Bayesian-short-course/activity_2/README.md

 ## Overview
-The goal of todayís hands-on activity is to allow you to explore Bayesian models.
+The goal of today‚Äôs hands-on activity is to allow you to explore Bayesian models.
 You are provided with a range of examples from which you can choose, based on your comfort level, experience, and interest.
 Work in groups to discuss the problem, program the model in R/JAGS, and troubleshoot issues that arise.
-Below are 6 example problems (A-F) that you can choose from.
+Below are 7 example problems that you can choose from.

 ### Example Problems
 These are approximately ordered from simple to more challenging: